-Narcissists are control freaks and their need for control often extends into the bellies of those around them.
+Narcissists are control freaks, and their need for control often extends into the bellies of those around them.
 Living with the self-appointed food patrol is nothing short of grueling.
-The refrigerator can feel more like a battlefield when you open the door and cautiously attempt to navigate the contents on the shelves trying to recall the limits of the narcissist’s Mine and Not Yours boundary system.
-Even children are expected not to cross enemy lines and are severely penalized for any attempts at trespassing.
-For many people who have lived with a narcissist, the experiences of love, nurturing and sharing are unfamiliar, especially in relation to food.
+The refrigerator can feel more like a battlefield when you open the door, and cautiously attempt to navigate the contents on the shelves, trying to recall the limits of the narcissist’s Mine and Not yours boundary lines.
+Even children, are expected not to cross enemy lines and are severely penalized for any attempts at trespassing.
+For many people who have lived with a narcissist, the experiences of love, nurturing, and sharing are unfamiliar, especially around food.

-Food as A Method of Dominance And Control: Eating is essential to our very survival.
+Eating is essential to our very survival.
 When we eat, we are ensuring our continued existence.
 We are making ourselves a priority by engaging in the act of self-love and care.
-Narcissists don’t want their partners and family members to act with self-love.
-Self-love promotes feelings of importance and independence which threatens the narcissist’s need to be the reigning superior.
+Narcissists don’t want their partners, and family members, to act with self-love.
+Self-love promotes feelings of importance, and independence, which threatens the narcissist’s need to be the reigning superior.

-Controlling and scrupulously accounting for the resources essential to our very survival is one of the ways narcissists establish dominance and control in their relationships.
-It’s similar to the behavior of animals in the wild where there are strict rules in place that maintain the hierarchy.
-For instance; the alpha lion in the pride is always the first to dine after a successful hunt and the canine pack leader is the always the first to enjoy the feast.
-It boils down to maintaining their position as Numero Uno by reminding the other members of their clan exactly where they stand in the pecking order and whose survival is most important.
+Controlling, and scrupulously accounting for the resources essential to our very survival, is one of the ways narcissists establish dominance, and control, in their relationships.
+It’s similar to the behavior of animals in the wild, where there are strict rules in place, that maintain the hierarchy.
+For instance, the alpha lion in the pride is always the first to dine after a successful hunt, and the canine pack leader is always the first to enjoy the feast.
+It boils down to maintaining their position as Numero Uno, by reminding the other members of their clan exactly where they stand in the pecking order, and whose survival is most important.

-Many narcissists diligently take inventory of every consumed item that resides under the roofs of their homes and they are quick to point out violations of portion equality.
+Many narcissists diligently take inventory of every item consumed under the roofs of their homes, and they are quick to point out violations of portion equality.
 Your violations, not theirs, of course.

-And if you unwittingly serve them the smaller piece, they will insist with all the immaturity of a 5-year-old child that their slice must be equal to or larger than yours.
-To receive a smaller helping is absolutely offensive to the narcissist because it doesn’t support their inflated view of themselves or uphold their place as Top Dog.
+And, if you unwittingly serve them the smaller piece, they will insist, with all the immaturity of a 5-year-old child, that their slice must be equal to, or larger than yours.
+To receive a smaller helping is offensive to the narcissist because it doesn’t support their inflated view of themselves, or uphold their place as Top Dog.

-Food as A Method To Manipulate And Impede Bonding: In most cultures sharing a meal is a bonding and nurturing experience.
+In most cultures, sharing a meal is a bonding and nurturing experience.
 It is even built into our evolution.
 Starting from day one, while new mothers nurse their babies, their brains release the cuddle chemical, oxytocin, that forges the bond between mother and child.

-Perhaps the most disturbing examples of food used as a weapon to manipulate and control come from the children of narcissistic parents and caretakers.
-It’s not uncommon for a narcissistic parent to restrict or withhold food as a form of punishment, to garner compliance or just because they can.
-Many narcissistic parents invent arbitrary rules that govern when their child can and can’t eat without any regard for or concern about the child’s internal hunger cues.
-A narcissistic parent feels entitled and will have no problem eating something off their child’s plate without asking and if the child protests, the parent will say something like, “I thought you were finished.”
-But if the same child tries to eat something from their parent’s plate, they will be subjected to the worst kind of narcissistic wrath.
+Perhaps, the most disturbing examples of food used as a weapon to manipulate and control, come from the children of narcissistic parents, and caretakers.
+It’s not uncommon for a narcissistic parent to restrict, or withhold food, as a form of punishment, to garner compliance, or just because they can.
+Many narcissistic parents invent arbitrary rules, which govern when their child can, and can’t eat, without any regard for, or concern about the child’s internal hunger cues.
+A narcissistic parent feels entitled, and will have no problem eating something off their child’s plate without asking, and if the child protests, the parent will say something like, “I thought you were finished.”
+But, if the same child tries to eat something from their parent’s plate, they will be subjected to the worst kind of narcissistic wrath.

-Narcissists of the engulfing type expect their children to like and enjoy same kind food as they do and dismiss the child’s wants and preferences causing severe psychological invalidation.
-The list of ways narcissists tighten their grip of control through the use of food are endless.
+Narcissists of the engulfing type, expect their children to like and enjoy the same kind food as they do, and dismiss the child’s wants and preferences, causing severe psychological invalidation.
+The list of ways narcissists tighten their grip of control through the use of food is endless.